kyverno/policy-reporter-docs/content/en/core/06-targets.md

 ## Policy Reporter UI

 Send new PolicyReportResults with all available information as JSON to the REST API of Policy Reporter UI.
 You can find the received Results in the __Logs__ view of the UI.
-The results are stored in memory, the max number of stored results can be configured by in Policy Reporter UI.
+The results are stored in memory.
+The max number of stored results can be configured in the Policy Reporter UI.

-If Policy Reporter UI is installed via the Helm Charts it is configured as Target by default with a minimumPriority of *warning* and a maximal logSize of *200*.
-The LogSize can be coniured in the [Policy Reporter UI Subchart](/guide/04-helm-chart-core#log-size).
+If the Policy Reporter UI is installed via Helm Chart, it is configured as a target by default with a minimumPriority of `warning` and a maximum logSize of `200`.
+The logSize can be configured in the [Policy Reporter UI Subchart](/guide/04-helm-chart-core#log-size).

 ### Example

-The minimal configuration for Discord requires a valid and accessable webhook URL.
+The minimal configuration for Discord requires a valid and accessible webhook URL.

 ```yaml
 ui: